LeoNiedermeier/LeoNiedermeier.github.io/_docs/java/java8/ocap/overload_method_resolution.md

 # Allgemeine Begriffe

 {: .info title="override-equivalent"}
-> Two methods or constructors, M and N, have the same signature if they have the same name, the same type parameters (if any) (§8.4.4),
+> Two methods or constructors, M and N, have the same signature if they have the same name, the same type parameters (if any),
 > and, after adapting the formal parameter types of N to the the type parameters of M, the same formal parameter types.
 >
 > The signature of a method m1 is a **subsignature** of the signature of a method m2 if either: